The Moral Injury Lab:

 Critique of the Standard Model of Moral Injury

-In a recent publication, we formalize and assess the dominant conceptualization of moral injury in clinical research.
-Clinical research tends to situate moral injuries in our heads.
-In this view, moral injuries are caused by events that run contrary to our moral beliefs or conflict with our personal moral codes.
-We instead conceive of moral injuries as occurring in the world, in our moral relationships with others, and not merely in our heads.
-Read more here.
+In this article, we formalize and assess the dominant conceptualization of moral injury in clinical research.
+Clinical research tends to situate moral injuries as an intrapsychic phenomenon, as a traumatic injury to belief systems.
+In this model, moral injuries are caused by events that run contrary to our moral beliefs or conflict with personal moral codes.
+As an alternative, we conceive of moral injuries as occurring in the world, in our moral relationships with others, and not primarily in our heads.
+Open access available here.

 Are You Gaslighting me?
 The Role of Affective Habits in Epistemic Friction